devsavage/slim-3-demo-app/README.md

 This work is licensed under the MIT license.
 See [License File](LICENSE) for more information.

 ## Other
-If you feel this project would suit your need, feel free to use any or all of it.
+If you feel this project would suit your needs, feel free to use any or all of it.